x1khalil1x/search-amf/README.md

 ---

-This README serves as a comprehensive guide to understanding the Search.AMF application, its design principles, and implementation details.
-By following these guidelines, developers can maintain consistency while extending the application with new features and improvements.
+This README serves as a comprehensive guide to the Search.AMF application with its complete Firebase integration.
+The application is production-ready with a robust backend infrastructure supporting real-time data operations, media management, and user authentication.